Best Cafes in Chiang Mai (Quiet, Quality Spots to Work & Slow Down)

 It’s incredibly affordable — you can get an iced tea for around 30 baht (less than $1) — and while the chairs aren’t the most comfortable if you’re planning to sit with a laptop for hours, that’s not really the point of this place.

 What makes it stand out is the atmosphere.
-It has that casual, everyday Chiang Mai feel where people come to hang out, chat, or take a break between classes.
+It has that casual, everyday Chiang Mai feel where people come to hang out, chat, or take a break between classes—exactly the kind of vibe you’ll notice across many of the best cafes in Chiang Mai.
 You’ll notice it’s not just students either — a lot of long-term residents come here regularly.

 The surrounding area (Lang Mor, behind the university) is just as much a part of the experience.
 In the evening, it turns into a proper street food hub, so it’s an easy place to transition from coffee to dinner without having to go anywhere else.
 If you’re looking for more spots like this, it fits well alongside authentic local places in this Chiang Mai food guide.